CRUX Package Keeper is a toolset designed to efficiently manage packages and their sources in CRUX environments.

 CPK_HOME_DIR and removes all files and directories except CPKINDEX.cpk index <repo>Usage: one argument (local repository path)

-CPKINDEX.cpk archive <portsdir> <repo>Usage: two arguments (
+CPKINDEX from .cpk files in the repository directory.cpk archive <portsdir> <repo>Usage: two arguments (

 <portsdir> for built packages (*.pkg.tar.gz, .bz2, .xz).name#version-release.pkg.tar.*).<repo>/<name>/<version-release> and creates .cpk archives.If you want to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
 Contributions from the community are always welcome!
 See the CONTRIBUTING file for details.